ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 {: #lsf-version}
 {: step}

 IBM Spectrum LSF currently supports both Fix Pack 14 (FP14) and Fix Pack 15 (FP15).
+This value is required for variable `lsf_version`.
 By default, the IBM Spectrum LSF solution now ships with Fix Pack 15 (FP15) to provide users with the most up-to-date features and support.
 For more information, see [Fix Pack 15](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-fixpack).

 ## Application center password